Therealchainman/archive-cp/algorithms/fast_fourier_transform.md

 ## Convolution of two polynomials

+Note this is over a finite field, that is it is modulo some prime number p

 This program performs polynomial multiplication using Number Theoretic Transform (NTT) to efficiently count certain properties of a given sequence.
 Let's analyze the components in detail.

 This namespace implements the Number Theoretic Transform (NTT), a modular Fast Fourier Transform (FFT).